kaamel/hamlet/README.md

 # Group Project - *Hamlet*

 **Hamlet** is an android app that allows a user to connect with other nearby users that are looking for others who are interested in common topics of interest to interact with.
-The "nearby" is based on the GPS location of the two users, and the interests are dynamically defined by each user for that moment and location.
+The "nearby" is based on the GPS location of the two users, and the interestCats are dynamically defined by each user for that moment and location.
 Whether one is looking for a walking companion in the afternoon, a playmate for their 5 year old son in the park, or other geeky Android developers in a convention, they can be looked by a few touches on the screen.

 ## User Stories